LATEST NEWS

 Are you looking for a concrete breaker to hire for your next project?

 WHC Hire Services has been supplying the highest quality concrete breakers to customers, contractors and businesses (no matter their size) for over 20 years.
 All our concrete breakers are regularly tested for their vibration exposure levels to ensure user safety whilst in operation.
-Whether you are looking to hire a single item or several tools, we can guarantee you will receive your equipment in perfect and safe working condition.
+Whether you are looking to hire a single item or several tools, we can guarantee you will receive your equipment in perfect working condition.
 With depots in Tewkesbury, Worcester and the Cotswolds, we are available and on hand when you need us.

 Click here to view the concrete breakers we offer or call, 01684377977 to discuss your project with one of our team.